opnfv/bottlenecks/docs/testing/user/userguide/testing_scheduler_user_guide.rst

 .. (c) Huawei Technologies Co.,Ltd and others.

 ****************************
-Testing-scheduler User Guide
+Test-scheduler User Guide
 ****************************

-Testing-scheduler Introduction
+Test-scheduler Introduction
 ==============================

-Testing scheduler aims to schedule the testing process on NFV(Network Function Virtualizaion) platform or MSA(Microservice Architecture) application.By creating a testcase, you can implements a testing process integrates and schedules the other testing frameworks and tools.
+Test scheduler aims to schedule the testing process on NFV(Network Function Virtualizaion) platform or MSA(Microservice Architecture) application.By creating a testcase, you can implements a testing process integrates and schedules the other testing frameworks and tools.